 - Wine: you really can’t go wrong, just make sure what you’re buying is made in France.
 No sense in going to one of the wine capitals of the world and getting a wine made in California!

-- Don’t go without a reusable grocery bag!
+Make sure you have a reusable grocery bag.
 If you read my Travel Favorites post, you know one of my favorite travel items is this reusable shopping bag.
 It folds down smaller than a wallet and weighs practically nothing.
 In Paris, most grocery stores will charge you for disposable bags.
 They will expect you to have your own bag and to bag your own items.
 Be prepared!
 You’ll look like you know what you’re doing even if it’s your first time ever setting foot in a Parisian grocery store.
 Keep it in your day pack just in case you decide to pop in a grocery store on your way back from sightseeing.

 - Try to avoid cafes that are actively trying to pull you in; they are desperate for a reason.
 We didn’t notice this as much in Paris as we did other cities.